Banquet Management Training and Education Program Info

+A banquet manager is in charge of the logistical and staffing aspects of running a banquet room.
 An associate's degree program in culinary arts management prepares students for a managerial position in the restaurant and hospitality industry.
 Studies focus on increasing business management skills, from monitoring pantry inventory to handling administrative duties centered around restaurant staff and schedules.
 Students usually receive a combination of classroom education, laboratory and practical experience in the field.
 Most programs require applicants only to have completed a high school diploma or GED.

 Students learn the basics of food handling and safety, cooking, staff management and hospitality.
 In the course of their studies, students may take classes in:

 - Food prepping